Wired or wireless: Which alarm should you choose?

 Thankfully, both systems will alert you via the keypad if your alarm has been tampered with i.e. phone lines may have been cut in order to disable your alarm monitoring service.

-Some skeptics think that wireless systems can be easily disabled, this is not true!
-All systems must operate in accordance with EN 50131-1 standards which provides full 24 hour anti tamper protection on all equipment.
+Some sceptics think that wireless systems can be easily disabled, this is not true!
+All systems must operate in accordance with EN 50131-1 standards which provides full 24-hour anti tamper protection on all equipment.
 If an attempt is made to try to disable either system an alarm activation will occur, with the alarm ringing loud and a tamper alert displaying on the keypad you can be sure that a disable attempt will be spotted!